aScriptingOreo/rrp-pilot2.0/README.md

 ## Clock in Stations
 >Having a clock in station on every airport would be ideal, flying from paleto to LSIA is rather time consuming.
--   Having clock in stations on Sandy Shores.
+-   Add a clock in station at Sandy Shores Aiport.
+-   Add a clock in station at Grapeseed Airport.

 ## Hobby Licenses - Powergaming 2: Electric Bogaloo
 > These should be at least 500k per, 150k to the issuer and 350k to the government, this is in no way intended to make pilots richer, it is a literal discouragement to players getting them.
 Having that much power to just spawn a helicopter or a plane is quite unbalanced for crime holders.
--   With transponders we would be able to control this better, but still.
+-   With transponders we would be able to control this better, but still...
+It renders pilots obsolete.

 ## Elitism, as it should